francois-dionne/google-homepage/README.md

-This is my Google homepage project from The Odin Project Foundations Course.
+This is my Google homepage project (french version) from The Odin Project Foundations Course.